 9. King Kong

-Not one, but three versions of this story (1933, 1976, 2005) have accomplished the miraculous feat of making bestiality seem kinda sweet.
+Not one, but three versions of this story (1933, 1976, 2005) have accomplished the miraculous feat of making zoophilia seem kinda sweet.
 After all, King Kong is a star-crossed — there’s that word again — love story about a giant gorilla with the hots for a normal-sized human.
 Like Frankenstein’s monster, he’s a misunderstood softie who just wants a little companionship, someone to bathe in waterfalls and climb up phallic symbols with.
 Is that so much to ask?
 Since none of the three versions ever attempted a happy ending, with Kong and his gal picking out china patterns together, we guess it is too much to ask.

 10. A Chinese Ghost Story

-Isn’t it always the way: you find someone you really click with and it turns out they’re a ghost beholden to an evil hermaphroditic tree spirit and betrothed to a demon warlord?
+Isn’t it always the way: you find someone you really click with and it turns out they’re a ghost beholden to an evil intersex tree spirit and betrothed to a demon warlord?
 But hey, if it’s true love, you may just have a fighting chance.

 This post has been updated.